5 term sheet mistakes startup founders must avoid

 Choosing the right long-term investment partners can also significantly influence the outcome of the investment as their involvement doesn’t end after the check is cashed.
 When founders are armed with knowledge, they can not only avoid pitfalls but also use term sheets as protective measures for their interests.

 Digify can help you manage confidential company information for fundraising, due diligence, and investor updates.
 You can use Digify’s document security feature to send pitch decks with tracking features, so that you can better gauge the interest of your investors and follow up in a timely manner.
-Digify’s data rooms are also used by many startups (see examples here) and VC/PE funds for their due diligence to close large rounds.
+Digify’s virtual data rooms are also used by many startups (see examples here) and VC/PE funds for their due diligence to close large rounds.
 See for yourself if Digify’s document security and data room services are right for your needs with a 7-day free trial.